kbuzzard/xena/Maths_Challenges/hints/challenge08.md

 `rw mul_inv`

 and then hold down Ctrl and press the space bar.
-You will be presented with a list of possible completions, and you can move up and down the list with the arrow keys to find a lemma which looks useful.
+You will be presented with a list of possible completions, and you can move up and down the list with the arrow keys to find a lemma which looks useful, which in this case is `mul_inv_rev`.

 What do you think the lemma (a^{-1})^{-1} = a is called?
+Guess, and then try.